 Interns typically see approximately 80% of their clients on a short-term basis (10 sessions or less).
 They may work with 2-3 clients on a long-term basis.
-The client population represents a broad range of presenting concerns and diagnostic types.
+The client population represents a broad range of presenting concerns, multicultural identities, and diagnostic types.
 Interns are given priority in case assignment for training purposes to create as diverse a caseload as possible.
-As part of their assessment training, interns are expected to provide diagnoses for ongoing clients after the fourth session and also incorporate objective testing periodically into their clinical work.
+As part of their assessment training, interns are expected to provide diagnoses for ongoing clients after the fourth session and may also incorporate objective testing periodically into their clinical work.

 Intake and Crisis Intervention